hackerspacesg/hackerspace.sg/contents/about/_index/main.markdown

 ## About Hackerspace.SG

+Hackerspace.SG is Singapore's very own Hackerspace.

-There are dozens of <a href="http://www.hackerspaces.org/">hackerspaces</a> around the world.
+There are hundreds of such <a href="http://www.hackerspaces.org/">hackerspaces</a> around the world, where people with common interests in computers, technology, science, digital and electronic art, come together to meet, socialise and collaborate.

-Hackerspace.sg is Singapore's Hackerspace.

-Built by and for geeks, nerds, inventors, engineers, and entrepreneurs, hackerspace.sg will be the hacker community's living room and laboratory.
-You can hang out in the evenings.
-You can work during the day.
-And we’ll host meetups and movie nights for the local scene.
+Built by and for geeks, nerds, inventors, engineers, and entrepreneurs, Hackerspace.SG is the Singapore hacker community's home, living room and laboratory.
+Come hang out with the community in the evenings.
+Co-work with us during the day.
+We also host regular events, meetups, presentations, workshops, and movie nights for the local community.

+Some of the meetups and user groups we have hosted include:
+* Creative Crew Singapore
+* Learning Python Study Group
+* Mozillians in Singapore
+* Openstack SG
+* RaspberryPi Jam
+* Singapore Futurists
+* Singapore Python User Group
+* Ubuntu SG

-The local hacker community have selflessly volunteered their time, energy, and money to make this happen.
+Members of the local hacker community have selflessly volunteered their time, energy, and money to make this happen.

 ## Acknowledgements

+The members of Hackerspace.SG acknowledge and appreciate the efforts of the community in helping put the space together.
+The following list is not exhaustive.

 Luther Goh Lu Feng, Justin Lee, Meng Weng Wong, Michael Cheng, Lakshan Perera, Sayanee Basu